 Our reasons for this advice

-Concessional contributions are tax deductible in your name and taxed at a concessional rate (15%) which is less than your personal marginal tax rate; in your superannuation fund.
+Concessional contributions are tax deductible in your name and taxed at a concessional rate (15%) which is less than your personal marginal tax rate, in your superannuation fund.
 Based on the recommended contribution we estimate that you could save approximately $XXX in tax this year.

 Once inside superannuation any earnings on the amount contributed are taxed at a maximum rate of 15%, however with the application of other tax deductions and tax credits this rate is often even lower.